-Student Support Services: This program provides counseling, specially designed workshops, peer tutoring, and testing in writing and basic math skills.
+Student Support Services: This program provides counseling, specially designed workshops and peer tutoring and mentoring.
 The goal of this federally funded program is to increase the retention and graduation rate of students, who by traditional academic measures, would have difficulty succeeding in college.

-The needs of students accepted in the program are thoroughly assessed through testing and counseling.
+The needs of students accepted in the project are thoroughly assessed through testing and counseling.
 Students are informed of the costs and transferability of post-secondary education, eligibility for financial aid and the application process.